tscolan/stm_send_example/README.md

 # Inspiration
 I was inspired by the work of David Ludwig's [MacRomPicture](https://github.com/DavidLudwig/MacRomPicture).
 He made a ROM for Mac Plus in C ++ used to display an image on the screen.

-Obviously it was necessary to modify the code, which is specific to a Mac Plus, and I had to adapt the management of the stack in order to be able to return to "Diagnostic Mode" after execution; it is thus possible to perform several tests without having to press the interrupt button again each time.
+As i was using a Mac SE/30, it was necessary to modify the code, which is specific to a Mac Plus.
+I had to adapt the management of the stack in order to be able to return to "Diagnostic Mode" after execution; it is thus possible to perform several tests without having to press the interrupt button again each time.

-Although, my cat wanted me to change the picture displayed on the Mac...
+Oh, and my cat wanted me to change the picture displayed on the Mac...

 # Use
 1. you need the [stm_send](https://github.com/tscolan/stm_send) tool and a mac 68k with Diagnostic mode